 - Close the estate bank account after all payments are made and checks have cleared; and

 - Petition for release and final discharge as Personal Representative of the Estate from the probate court.

-The views expressed in this article do not contain legal advice, may not be current and is subject to change without notice.
+The views expressed here do not contain legal advice, may not be current and are subject to change without notice.
 The information contained herein is provided for general information and educational purposes only and is not a substitute for professional advice.
 Should you need legal advice, contact Simon Law directly and request to speak to an attorney regarding your case.